sdsc/sdsc-summer-institute-2021/0_Preparation/README.md

 [Back to Top](#top)
 <hr>

-##  Accounts: <a name="accounts"></a>
+##  Account Requirements: <a name="accounts"></a>
-### Logging onto Expanse training account: <a name="logon-expanse"></a>
-* You will be given an account on the SDSC Expanse computer.
+* You will be given an account on the SDSC Expansecomputer.
 Information on the account will be sent to you via email.
-Please complete the process of activating your account before the preparation day, Wednesday, July 28.
+Please complete the process of activating your account before the institute begins.

-### Logging onto the Expanse Portal: <a name="logon-portal"></a>
-* This section will be covered on Monday, August 2, 2021: 1.3 Expanse & Expanse User Portal.
 * XSEDE training accounts to access the Expanse portal have already been created for you.
 Please do not create a new one on your own.
-* Once you have received your expanse account information, please go to https://portal.expanse.sdsc.edu, to confirm your login.
+* Once you have received your Expanse account please complete the process of activating the account prior to preparation day.
+Go to https://portal.expanse.sdsc.edu, to confirm your login.

 [Back to Top](#top)
 <hr>